Skip to main content

 • You can disregard the other fields as they won’t be needed.

-Next, create a new vendor for the property management company to which you are transferring the lease deposits.
-You can do this by clicking the + Create New button at the top left-hand corner and then selecting Vendors under the People section.
+Create a new vendor for the property management company you're transferring the lease deposits to.
+Click the + Create New button in the top left corner, then select Vendors under the People section.

 1. The next step is to create a new expense to transfer the lease deposits to the new property management company.
-Click the + Create New button at the top left-hand corner and then click Check under the Other Transactions section.
+Click Create New at the top of the main menu.
+Then under the Transactions section, click Expense.

 2. On the New Expense window, fill out these fields: